Terms and Conditions & Privacy

-5.1 Delivery will be deemed to have been effected when the Goods are delivered to your premises or such other location as set out in the order or as agreed with you before delivery or.
-If you are due to collect the Goods, then when the Goods are collected from our premises or other agreed collection point.
+5.1 Delivery will be deemed to have been affected when the Goods are delivered to your premises or such other location as set out in the order or as agreed with you before delivery or if you are due to collect the Goods, then when the Goods are collected from our premises or other agreed collection point.

 5.2 Delivery dates are given in good faith but are not guaranteed and no liability will be accepted for any loss whatsoever suffered or caused through late delivery or non-delivery and time of delivery shall not be of the essence.